Konzerthaus, Vienna

 The Konzerthaus is a concert hall located in Vienna, Austria, which opened in 1913.
 It is situated in the third district just at the edge of the first district in Vienna.
 Since it was founded it has always tried to emphasise both traditional and innovative musical styles.

 In 1890, the first ideas for a Haus für Musikfeste (House for music festivals) came about.
 The idea of the new multi-purpose building was to be more interesting to the broader public than the traditional Vienna Musikverein.
 In addition to the concert hall, the first drawings by Ludwig Baumann for the Olympion included an ice-skating area and a bicycle club.
 In an attached open air area, 40,000 visitors would be able to attend events.
 Although the drawings were not accepted, today an ice skating area is situated right next to the building.

 The Konzerthaus was finally built between 1911 and 1913.
 The architects were Fellner & Helmer; the work was done in cooperation with Ludwig Baumann.

 Performance facilities

-The building is about 70×40 meters and had originally three halls, in which there can be simultaneous concerts, since they are sound-proofed.
+The building is about 70 meters by 40 meters in size.
+It originally had three halls; as the halls were soundproofed, there can be up to three simultaneous concerts.
 The original Art Nouveau building was partly destroyed during renovations and adaptions, but the building was reconstructed from original sketches in the 1970s.
 A historic organ was installed in the Konzerthaus by the Austrian firm Rieger in 1913.
-Between 1997 and 2000 the house was completely renovated.
+Between 1997 and 2000, the house was completely renovated.